Healthy Recipes Blog

 Why do people microwave bacon?

 It's the fastest way to cook it - faster than pan-frying or baking.
 It saves you the trouble of cleaning a skillet or a baking sheet.
-And if you like your bacon crispy, it's also a reliable way to achieve that.
+And if you like your bacon crispy, it's a reliable way to achieve that.

 Why do you use paper towels?